manalelidrissi/Sentiment-Analysis-on-Twitter-Data/README.md

 **Content**

 The repository contains many a "main" folder where we developed a few jupter notebooks in order to assure data collection and data preprocessing.
 We performed the sentiment analysis model on some cleaned tweets by getting scores and some properties (neg, neu, pos, comp) that were helpful for the analysis.
+After that, we created some graphs and analysed their properties.

 If you wish to work on a new environment, you can execute the following on your terminal: